CreatiqueMedia/ancient-history-trivia-pwa/docs/DOMAIN_COMPARISON_GUIDE.md

 ## 🎯 **SOLUTION FOR STRIPE REDIRECT ISSUE**

 ### **The Real Problem:**
-Your Stripe payment links redirect to `ancient-history-pwa.web.app/success` but your app is at `ancient-history-trivia.web.app/success`.
+Your Stripe payment links should redirect to `ancient-history-trivia.web.app/success` which is your correct app domain.

 ### **Simple Solution (No Custom Domain Needed):**
 Just update your Stripe payment links to redirect to the correct domain: